Will Beijing rescue China's Evergrande? | DW | 24.09.2021

 President Xi Jinping's crackdown on business in recent months is sold as a crackdown on inequality and a common prosperity campaign.

 But the crackdown goes deeper than that.
 It's a shift from centrally planned capitalism to a more doctrinaire Marxist approach to business and marks a fundamental shift in China's economic landscape.
-The chief goal is to further entrench the power of the Communist Party.
+The chief goal appears to be to further entrench the power of the Communist Party.

 Recent months have seen a flurry of slogans and economic policies from the Communist Party aimed at reining in what the leadership sees as capitalism's more egregious impulses.